 On the shore, as well as the usual club facilities of showers, bar etc, we have storage racks for tenders and on-site car parking.
 There is limited winter storage for day-boats but most members make use of the boatyards and craning facilities upstream at Topsham or downstream at Exmouth, or over-winter in the Exeter Ship Canal.

 Members regularly cruise to Torbay or the River Dart for weekends and we also race to these areas twice a season.
-Starcross Yacht Club is ideally situated as a friendly home anchorage for skippers and families that wish to sample the delights of the South Devon and Cornish coastline, whether coastal hopping to the many sheltered estuaries or over to the Channel Isles or Brittany.
+Starcross Yacht Club is ideally situated as a friendly home anchorage for skippers and families who wish to sample the delights of the South Devon and Cornish coastline, whether coastal hopping to the many sheltered estuaries or over to the Channel Isles or Brittany.

 Our Cruise-in-Company group brings members together for informal cruises, as well as supporting those unfamiliar with a particular cruising ground by sailing in company with a more experienced member.